Visualizing History

 IBM System/360 at the Computer History Museum

-Also from IBM, System 360: From Computers to Computer Systems:
+Also from IBM, System 360: From Computers to Computer Systems (Wayback Machine link):

 Most significantly, the S/360 ushered in an era of computer compatibility—for the first time, allowing machines across a product line to work with each other.
 In fact, it marked a turning point in the emerging field of information science and the understanding of complex systems.
 After the S/360, we no longer talked about automating particular tasks with “computers.”
 Now, we talked about managing complex processes through “computer systems.”